neelsmith/digitalmyth/docs/index.md

+- Stay tuned for class email with update to schedule and deadline for first assignment!
 - Material from previous weeks available on new page: [Main sections of course](./modules/)
 - New section: [Julia notes and review](./julia/)
 - Please complete [this Google form](https://forms.gle/MQR2iGSxoD3VAKWX7) by noon, Monday, Sept.
 4.